Adhishthatri6988/demo_learning/README.md

 # demo_learning
-This is my first repository
+This is my first repository.
+Author - ADHISHTHATRI SINGH